jasonrichdarmawan/angular-workspace-example/README.md

        But since we have moved `MyAppButtonModule` and `MyAppButtonCheckbox` as an Angular library, and let say we use the `shared module` pattern for convinience by creating a module named `MyAppUIModule` that export `MyAppButtonModule` and `MyAppButtonCheckbox`, when a user visit `/app3/view1`, it will download both `MyAppButtonModule` and `MyAppButtonCheckbox` (the tree-shakable feature is DISABLED).

+- Do not use SharedModule or anything similar.
+Just import the necessary NgModule directly.

 # Purpose of each app

 - `/app1`: